JstnMcBrd/delphi-ai/README.md

 ## About

-**delphi-ai** is a simple unofficial [node](https://nodejs.org/) package to interact with the API for the Delphi AI.
+**delphi-ai** is a simple unofficial [Node](https://nodejs.org/) package to interact with the API for the Delphi AI.
 It is developed in [TypeScript](https://www.typescriptlang.org/) and transpiles to JavaScript (ESM).

-[Delphi](https://delphi.allenai.org/) is an AI released in 2021 by the **Allen Institute for Artifical Intelligence**, who described it as *"a computational model for descriptive ethics, i.e., people's moral judgments on a variety of everyday situations."* Essentially, you provide a prompt, and the AI judges whether it is ethical.
+[Delphi](https://delphi.allenai.org/) is an AI released in 2021 by the **Allen Institute for Artifical Intelligence**, who described it as *"a computational model for descriptive ethics, i.e., people's moral judgments on a variety of everyday situations."* Essentially, provide a prompt and the AI will judge whether it is ethical.

 The [demo website](https://delphi.allenai.org/) uses an API to retrieve outputs from the computational model.
 This package acts as a wrapper for that API to allow you to integrate Delphi with your projects.